Our Congregation

 Thank you all for allowing me into your homes, electronic devices, and hearts, as you are all with me in mine.

 Be well, be happy, be healthy, be free, be kind, be forgiving, be compassionate, be independent of mind and deed, be mindful of your intentions, and be good to yourself.
-Continue to celebrate freedom of choice in your life.
-Do not give in to the fear that is so prevalent, and enjoy the peace that comes from acceptance.
+Continue to celebrate freedom of choice in your life, and do not give in to the fear that is so prevalent.
+Enjoy the peace that comes from acceptance.
 As always, if you have any questions or suggestions or just want to say “hi,” please send me an email.
 I love hearing from you.

 Remember, anytime you do not want to receive these anymore, please send me an email so I can remove you.
 And know that I truly appreciate you sharing your sacred time with me.

-Enjoy and celebrate your life and the lives of others, and be happy in doing so.
-May you all sow the seeds of and reap the rewards of peace, love, and miracles.
-Make sure you also celebrate your unique individuality and your incredible awesomeness.
+Enjoy and celebrate your life and the lives of others.
+In doing so, be happy.
+May you all sow the seeds of and reap the rewards of peace, love, and miracles, and make sure you also celebrate your unique individuality and incredible awesomeness.

-Continue celebrating love; continue celebrating freedom; send renewal and goodwill out to everyone in the world – it is an energy that cannot be stopped.
+Continue celebrating love; continue celebrating freedom; send renewal and goodwill out to everyone in the world.
+It is an energy that cannot be stopped.
+Be a growing beacon of light.
 And remember, your world is what you make it.
-Just wish upon a star and continue to be a miracle in someone’s life, and light the light of love.
+Just wish upon a star, and continue to be a miracle in someone’s life, and light the light of love.

 Blessings